Table of Contents

 The primary cricket ground on the island of Tasmania is the Bellerive Oval.
 Opened in 1914, it is the regular home of the Hobart Hurricanes and has also hosted international matches in all three formats.

 Its small capacity of just 20,000 is balanced by its attractive design and that’s why it’s so high on the list.
-If it could somehow be bigger, a global audience would see just what a great facility the Bellerive Oval really is.
+If it could somehow be bigger in terms of that capacity, a global audience would see just what a great facility the Bellerive Oval really is.

 6. Optus Stadium in Perth